-Each pillow uses three different prints for the biggest blast of color and design, as well as to make them reversible.
+We used three different prints for each of our pillows, giving us the biggest blast of color and design, as well as to make them reversible.
 You could certainly use fewer, but when there are so many brilliant choices, why turn down the fun-o-meter?!
 Most oilcloth is 47” wide, so you can cut at least two fronts and backs from the yardages shown below.
 Get a bit more for additional ruffled edges and you’ll have a pile o’ pillows in no time.

 We’ve finished the envelope back with a generous overlap and a cute bow, another touch that makes our pillows reversible and gives you dozens of colorful mix and match options.

 Our ruffled edges are done with a double layer.
 We chose this option, even though it made for a thicker edge that demanded pleating rather than true ruffling, to make sure the pillows looked great from either side.
 The extra layer also gave the ruffles the ability to fan out nicely around the pillow’s edge rather than hanging limply.
 You could use just one layer and try for standard ruffling with a presser foot or Ruffler foot, but bear in mind that the back of oilcloth is a canvas-like, white surface – not super attractive, so you’d want to forget about reversibility if you choose this single-layer option.